rri/dinky/README.md

 ---

-[dinky.dev](https://dinky.dev) is a tool you may find useful for organizing your life.
-Refer to the [user guide section](https://dinky.dev/help#user-guide) of the website to learn more and start using it.
-If you want to contribute to the code, request a feature, or simply connect to say hello, email me at **riyer** at **optimix.dev**.
+[dinky.dev](https://dinky.dev) helps you organize your life.
+To learn more and get started, refer to the [user guide section](https://dinky.dev/help#user-guide) on the website.
+If you wish to contribute code to make it better, request a new feature, or simply connect to say hello, email me at **riyer** at **optimix.dev**.